froger-me/wp-packages-update-server/packages.md

 ```

 **Description**
-Determine wether the current request is made by a remote client interacting with the plugin's package API.
+Determine whether the current request is made by a remote client interacting with the plugin's package API.

 **Return value**
 > (bool) `true` the current request is made by a remote client interacting with the plugin's package API, `false` otherwise